 If you’re visiting the Bundaberg region with a dog, unfortunately there’s not that many off-leash dog beaches.
 Dogs are strictly prohibited from a number of beaches due to their importance as turtle breeding grounds, such as Mon Repos.
 On some beaches dogs are permitted on-leash, but for an off-leash beach head 40 minutes south to Woodgate Beach.

 This long beachside village stretches for almost 5km along the coast.
 Dogs are allowed on-leash along the main stretch of beach, plus off-leash at either end.
-On the northern end, the off-leash section starts about 350m north of the boat ramp and extends to Theodolite Creek.
+On the northern end, the off-leash section starts about at the northernmost residence (about 350m north of the boat ramp) and extends to Theodolite Creek.
 The easiest access point is the small carpark where Theodolite Creek Drive bends close to the beach.

-At the southern end of the beach, the off-leash section according to the map is meant to start after the southernmost houses, roughly around Flounder Street, although we didn’t spot any signs.
-It stretches all the way to the Burrum River entrance.
+At the southern end of the beach, the off-leash section starts 50m south of the most southerly pedestrian beach access point, although don’t expect a sign.
+It stretches all the way to 200m north of the Burrum River entrance.

-If you’d prefer to head to a beach closer to Bundaberg, our pick of the on-leash options was Elliot River Beach at Elliot Heads.
+If you’d prefer to head to a beach closer to Bundaberg, our pick of the on-leash options was Elliot River Beach at Elliot Heads, which may now be off-leash, although a community consultation is taking place.

 Check out more dog-friendly sightseeing ideas for Bundaberg